cephcyn/ChatlogGrapher/README.md

 Supports:
 - Facebook Messenger (JSON export)
 - Discord (TODO: still need to implement)
-- please let me know if there is another chat service that provides consistently formatted data dumps that I can add support for...
+- please let me know if there is another chat or chat log scraper service that provides consistently formatted data dumps that I can add support for...

 How to use:
-- Download your data!
+- Download your data
   - Facebook Messenger: instructions at https://www.facebook.com/help/1701730696756992
     - Be sure to export in JSON format and *include* your chat data!
     - Unzip your export and put the folder (should be named something like FacebookName-12345) in `data`
   - Discord: instructions at https://support.discordapp.com/hc/en-us/articles/360004027692-Requesting-a-Copy-of-your-Data
+    - Download your data and extract it, rename the folder named "package" to something like "discord-YourUsername"
+    - NOTE that Discord data export only includes your sent messages, not received messages!!!!
-    - TODO
+  - Discord scraping: (TODO)
 - Install the dependencies
   - Jupyter (Notebook), numpy, pandas, matplotlib
 - Run the code